-Managers are also responsible for coaching employees toward their goals since they have access to resources and experiences that their direct reports may not.
-Our 1-on-1 conversations tool actually guides managers to coach their direct reports throughout the meeting.
-Specifically, check-in questions focused on wellbeing and whole employee experience allow managers to create a wider conversation before focusing in on achievements or obstacles.
+Managers are also responsible for coaching employees toward their goals since they can access resources and experiences that their direct reports may not.
+Our 1-on-1 conversations tool guides managers to coach their direct reports throughout the meeting.
+Specifically, check-in questions focused on wellbeing and whole employee experience allow managers to create a broader conversation before focusing on achievements or obstacles.

-The primary responsibility of direct reports, on the other hand, is to set and drive the 1-on-1 meeting agenda.
-This means identifying what their personal and professional goals are, communicating those goals with their manager (especially as they change or evolve), and ultimately taking their growth into their own hands.
+On the other hand, direct reports' primary responsibility is to set and drive the 1-on-1 meeting agenda.
+This means identifying their personal and professional goals, communicating those goals with their manager (especially as they change or evolve), and ultimately taking their growth into their own hands.

 A key component of this responsibility is self-reflection.
 That’s why we built-in opportunities for employees to pause and reflect during the preparation step of our 1-on-1 conversation tool.
 This ensures that the most pressing items are presented for discussion and helps identify if there’s a lack of alignment.

-While both the manager and direct report should take ownership for certain responsibilities, there are many tasks that can be shared by both sides.
+While both the manager and direct report should take ownership of certain responsibilities, many tasks can be shared by both sides.
 This includes:

 Preparing for each meeting.
-Both managers and direct reports have a responsibility to show up prepared for every meeting to ensure everyone gets the most out of the time together.
+Managers and direct reports are responsible for showing up prepared for every meeting to ensure everyone gets the most out of the time together.
 This means continuing to create a shared agenda, coming prepared with questions, and reviewing any notes from previous meetings to make sure everyone has the most up-to-date information.

 Building the relationship.
-Finally, it’s beneficial to both managers and direct reports to invest in building the relationship – by asking thoughtful questions and being transparent with one another.
+Finally, it’s beneficial to managers and direct reports to invest in building the relationship – by asking thoughtful questions and being transparent.
 Not only is this vital to having a healthy and productive working partnership, but it can also increase feelings of trust and camaraderie – which can, in turn, lead to better conversations.

-While there is some division of responsibilities when it comes to 1-on-1s, it should really be a shared experience between the manager and direct report.
-By making 1-on-1s a collaborative effort rather than an individual responsibility, both sides are sure to gain more value from these meetings.
+While there is some division of responsibilities when it comes to 1-on-1s, it should be a shared experience between the manager and direct report.
+By making 1-on-1s a collaborative effort rather than an individual responsibility, both sides will gain more value from these meetings.